wp-plugins/ns-author-widget/Readme.txt

 == Changelog ==

+= 1.3 =
+* Changed WP_Widget that is deprecated since version 4.3.0, to __construct.

 = 1.2 =
 * A change of style and some css class names so there could not be any conflict and overrides with Font Awesome styles already added in themes.

 = 1.1 =
+* 1.3
 * 1.2
 * 1.1

 == Upgrade Notice ==

+= 1.3 =
+This version makes NS Author Widget compatibile with 4.3.0 release and remove  WP_Widget is deprecated since version 4.3.0!
+Use __construct() Notice.
+Upgrade immediately.

 = 1.2 =
 This version fixes potential css style conflicts and overrides.
 Upgrade immediately.